 Sentinel lymph node biopsy is not suitable if tests before your operation show that your lymph nodes contain cancer cells.
 In this case it is likely that your surgeon will recommend a lymph node clearance.

-After surgery you may need other treatments.
+After surgery, you may need other treatments.
 These are called adjuvant treatments and can include:

-- hormone (endocrine) therapy
+- Hormone (endocrine) therapy

-- targeted (biological) therapies
+- Targeted (biological) therapies

-The aim of these treatments is to reduce the risk of breast cancer returning in the same breast or developing in the other breast, or spreading somewhere else in the body.
+The aim of these treatments is to reduce the risk of breast cancer returning in the same breast or developing in the other breast or spreading somewhere else in the body.

 Chemotherapy will be recommended for many people with metaplastic breast cancer.
 Chemotherapy destroys cancer cells using anti-cancer drugs, and is given to reduce the risk of breast cancer returning or spreading.

 If you have breast-conserving surgery you will usually be offered radiotherapy to the breast to reduce the risk of the cancer coming back in the same breast.
-Sometimes you may be offered radiotherapy to the nodes under your arm.

 Radiotherapy is sometimes given to the chest wall after a mastectomy, for example if some lymph nodes under the arm are affected.